NemoAndrea/blog/_posts/2023-02-26-Anycubic_DLP_teardown.md

 ### Controlling the eViewTek board

 If you want to control the board yourself with your own IC and PCB, you could follow some of the notes below.
-I will be working on this for the `openMLA` project.
+I will be working on this for the [openMLA project](https://github.com/openMLA/).
+There are two approaches:

+**Approach 1: parallel video interface**

 You will need to have the following 3 connectors: